 The Division keeps a record of experience for each employer's account.
 The experience includes taxable wages reported, contributions paid (including voluntary payments), and benefits charged.
 Unemployment taxes paid are credited to an employer's account.
 Unemployment benefits paid to eligible claimants are charged against the accounts of the claimant's employers during the base period of the claim.
 These factors, which are recorded in the employer's account through the preceding July 31st, are used to compute annual tax rates after the employer becomes eligible for an experience rate.
 An employer generally becomes eligible for an experience rate after two full calendar years of liability under the law.

 An experience rate is based on a ratio arrived at by dividing an employer's account balance by its average annual taxable payroll.
-Rates could range from 0.0% to 6.0%, not including maximum rate surcharge, contribution rate adjustment and/or reduction due to the unemployment automation surcharge.
-Rates for employers participating in the Shared Work Program could range from 0.0% to 9.0%, also not including maximum rate surcharge, contribution rate adjustment and/or reduction due to the unemployment automation surcharge.
+Rates could range from 0.0% to 6.0%, not including maximum rate surcharge, contribution rate adjustment.
+Rates for employers participating in the Shared Work Program could range from 0.0% to 9.0%, also not including maximum rate surcharge, contribution rate adjustment.
 For additional information, see Missouri Revised Statutes, Chapter 288.

 An employer's account balance is the difference between total benefits charged and debited and contributions paid and credited, plus any unassigned surplus, through the preceding July 31st.